NIAAA Director's Report on Institute Activities to the 133rd Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 Dr. Bob Freeman is the NIAAA contact on the reissued PA 13-191/2 (R01/R21): “Structural Interventions, Alcohol Use, and Risk of HIV/AIDS,” published on April 11, 2013.
-This FOA encourages R01 research grant applications from institutions/organizations that propose to investigate the effectiveness of structural interventions aimed at reducing the risk of HIV/AIDS transmission by changing the environment of alcohol use.
+This NOFO encourages R01 research grant applications from institutions/organizations that propose to investigate the effectiveness of structural interventions aimed at reducing the risk of HIV/AIDS transmission by changing the environment of alcohol use.

 Dr. P.J.
 Brooks is the NIAAA contact on PA-13-197 (R21): “The Role of Extracellular RNA in Mediating the Health Effects of Alcohol,” published on April 15, 2013.
-The purpose of this FOA is to provide support for innovative research into the role of extracellular RNA (exRNA) in the development of alcohol-related diseases and end-organ injuries.
+The purpose of this NOFO is to provide support for innovative research into the role of extracellular RNA (exRNA) in the development of alcohol-related diseases and end-organ injuries.

 Program Announcements PA-13-193 (R21) and PA-13-194 (R01) “Mechanisms of Alcohol and Nicotine Co-Addiction” were reissued to promote research to study neurobiological and behavioral mechanisms of dependence and how alcohol and nicotine use interact through these mechanisms to promote dependence.
 Dr. Ivana Grakalic is the program contact.